SteeltoeOSS/Home/README.md

 ## Project Repositories

-Steeltoe is composed of several [repositories](https://github.com/SteeltoeOSS) all found under the SteeltoeOSS organization.
+Steeltoe is fully open source and is composed of several [repositories](https://github.com/SteeltoeOSS) all found under the SteeltoeOSS organization.
 Here are some of the most commonly used:

 * [Configuration](https://github.com/SteeltoeOSS/Configuration) - configuration providers which extend the reach of [.NET Configuration](https://github.com/aspnet/Configuration) services